-Lancing College is one of England's most prestigious co-ed day and boarding schools.
-It offers an all-round education
+Lancing College is one of England's most prestigious co-ed day and boarding schools and offers an all-round education.

 Lancing continues to build, (the chapel is finally being completed in May 2021) and keep up with the times.
 It is a mid-sized school with 18 per class but with smaller classes in the Sixth Form, which gives it a community feel.
 Students say they make friends for life at Lancing College.

 Lancing was founded in 1848 by Nathaniel Woodward, priest and visionary, who established some 30 other schools, with education of the middle classes in mind.
 Woodward's aim was to provide education "based on sound principle and sound knowledge, firmly grounded in the Christian faith.”
 After driving up the small lane surrounded by woodland, the stunning 90-foot high Victorian gothic chapel immediately comes into view.
 The founder’s vision, to place this chapel at the top of the hill, knew it would be breathtaking – and it is.
 He insisted that the chapel be built to its full height so he started at one end first, to ensure that his legacy could not be cut down proportionally, should he die before it was finished.

 The grounds are truly beautiful and inspiring.
 The students know this and do not take it for granted.
 Despite the imposing chapel, the school retains an intimate and cosy feel.
 “It’s difficult to quantify the magic of a Lancing education.
 It’s more than the sum of its parts”.